Stacked pull requests to make large code changes reviewable

 Unfortunately, the post of Grayson Koonce is not available anymore.
 Yet, here is a short comparison to the approach I explained: Grayson highlights a workflow in which the developer isn’t working on several branches as they do the work.

-Note, though, that it is an error-prone and daunting task to manually separate the changes.
-Still, you can learn a lot about single code coherence, the single responsibility principle, and your habit of mingling and tangling unrelated changes together.
+Note, though, that it is an error-prone and daunting task to manually separate the changes. till, you can learn a lot about single code coherence, the single responsibility principle, and your habit of mingling and tangling unrelated changes together.

-is a wonderful tool when you are dealing with relatively small and local changes that you want to separate.
+Finally, git add patch is a wonderful tool when you are dealing with relatively small and local changes that you want to separate.
 I use it on a regular basis.
+And the new git command --update-refs is also helpful to synch changes between branches.

-A very similar blog post describes this technique when working with the Phabricator code review tool.
+This blog post describes this technique when working with the Phabricator code review tool.

 On StackOverflow, several people discuss how to generate dependent pull requests, and there are a couple of good suggestions on how to overcome this limitation in GitHub.